wp-cool-tools/quick-featured-images/README.txt

 == Changelog ==

+= 13.7.0 =
+* Improved performance when displaying post thumbnails (thanks to @odoremieux)
+* tested successfully with WordPress 6.2 (beta)

 = 13.6.0 =
 * improved styles and starting using minify
 * added free vs. pro section
-* Tested successfully with WordPress 5.9
+* tested successfully with WordPress 5.9
-* Tested successfully with WordPress 6.0
+* tested successfully with WordPress 6.0

 = 13.5.7 =
 * improved and added text and help
-* Tested successfully with WordPress 5.8
+* tested successfully with WordPress 5.8

 = 13.5.6 =
 * added autoload class